 HU's Connection Leader program trains HU students to mentor first year students.
 Connection Leaders receive training specific to Clery and crime reporting as well as sexual assault prevention and active bystander intervention.
 Students also learn about sexual assault, domestic and dating violence, stalking, and how to report such offenses.
-All students are required to complete a mandatory computer-based training course on Title XI and Sexual Assault Awareness by Everfi.
-Everfi Training is discussed during Welcome Weekend and First-Year Seminar Classes and includes topics such as understanding sexual assault, domestic and dating violence, stalking, and how to report such offenses.
+All students are required to complete a mandatory computer-based training course on Title XI and Sexual Assault Awareness by Vector LMS.
+Vector Training is discussed during Welcome Weekend and First-Year Seminar Classes and includes topics such as understanding sexual assault, domestic and dating violence, stalking, and how to report such offenses.
+It is also mandatory training for all HU employees.